 Solution: When you need to maintain a variety of phones and tablets in all models and operating systems for 24/7 access, a private mobile device cloud such as Mobile Labs’ device connection can help you to manage your mobile testing lab’s assets more efficiently.

 Since testers can access devices from disparate locations, device sharing is more practical.

-While all releases claim to be backward compatible, sometimes applications, unfortunately, end up with unexpected behaviour (i.e. bugs) when deployed on a new OS.
+While all releases claim to be backward compatible, sometimes applications, unfortunately, end up with unexpected behavior (i.e., bugs) when deployed on a new OS.